What's happening with TikTok? Here's the latest - KESQ

 TikTok has denied those allegations.
 The company has said its data centers are located entirely outside of China and that none of that data is subject to Chinese law.

-The Oracle announcement came days before the executive order was due to take effect.
-Some experts think the proposed deal could pass muster because of Trump’s ties to cofounder Larry Ellison, a supporter of the president.
+Some experts think the proposed deal from Oracle could be helped along because of Trump’s ties to cofounder Larry Ellison, a supporter of the president.
 CEO Safra Katz has also donated to Trump’s reelection bid.

 Still, the decision was a surprise to some following negotiations who expected a joint bid from Microsoft and Walmart to win the day.